 Calendar is an easy way to visualize all your Moves.
 You can see your Moves and your planned Moves all at once.

 When using the calendar with the Summary you can choose specific Moves from the calendar—for instance, one week, one month or just some specific Moves.

 Tip!
 You can add Moves manually as well as plan your Moves directly in the calendar.

-It’s possible to compare your Moves in the table based of, for instance, tags—by sorting the tags column you can see all your Moves tagged with “interval running” or any other tag.
-To get a summary of the table, just select several Moves.
+It’s possible to compare your Moves in the table based on, for instance, duration—by sorting the duration column you can see all your Moves in ascending or descending order.

 Tags are a great way to look at your achievements.
 In the tag cloud you can see all the tags you have used for your Moves.
 The size of the tag represents the frequency of the tag used, e.g. the bigger the tag, the more you have used it.
 When using the tag cloud in conjunction with the summary you can choose one or several tags just by clicking them in the cloud.
 You can also select the activity if you wish to see summary of certain activity and certain tag.